Your Only Job is Self-Actualization (Part 2)

 The “Ideal Client Avatar” is a pretty straightforward (and valuable) tool for “Problem-Solving” Coaches; but for Transformational Coaches, not so much.

-For Transformational Coaches, Marketing is Teaching
+For Transformational Coaches, marketing is teaching

 That’s because Marketing (done well and done successfully) for Transformational Coaches is teaching; and the very best teachers are those who:

-1. teach what they’re really forking passionate about; 2. bring all of themselves – beliefs, perceptions, weird ass personality quirks, warts, tiaras, and all – to their teaching; and 3. teach what they most need to learn… and fully own that.
+2. bring all of themselves – beliefs, perceptions, weird ass personality quirks, warts, tiaras, and all – to their teaching; and

 That number 3?
 That’s key.